HUSKI3/IgniteOS/README.md

 * libelf-dev
 * libssl-dev

-### Installation

-IgniteOS requires to be run on a Linux operating system
+IgniteOS requires to be built on a Linux operating system

 To build use the following command